BYUCamachoLab/simphony/docs/source/dev/index.rst

      button.
 Make sure the title and message are clear, concise, and self- explanatory.
 Then click the button to submit it.

-  ..  * If your commit introduces a new feature or changes functionality, post on
-  ..    the `mailing list`_ to explain your changes.
-For bug fixes, documentation
-  ..    updates, etc., this is generally not necessary, though if you do not get
-  ..    any reaction, do feel free to ask for review.
-  ..
-FIXME: Update this section

 4. Review process:

    * Reviewers (the other developers and interested community members) will